lPrimemaster/DCScan-ModulesAPI/README.md

 Documentation for the DCScan API is automatically generated and made available by downloading and building this project (see [Building](#building)).
 The docs are generated using Doxygen in the chosen build folder in html and LaTeX formats.
 > :warning: To successfully generate the documentation automatically you should have Doxygen installed when building.
 #### Online
-It will also be available in a github.io, automatically deployed using some sort of continuous integration (see [this](https://gist.github.com/vidavidorra/548ffbcdae99d752da02)).
+It is also available [here](https://lprimemaster.github.io/DCScan-ModulesAPI/), automatically deployed using travis-CI.
+Note that this documentation does not include internal documentation (see `INTERNAL_DOCS` [here](#available-cmake-options)).

 ## Building